Written by Rikard 14 years in construction, infrastructure and owner-side project management €150M+ in governed project value.

 The Cost of Not Doing This

-A Property Inspection in Greece for a standard residential property starts from €5,000, depending on size, location and scope.
-Technical Due Diligence for larger or more complex properties sits considerably higher.
+A property inspection in Greece for a standard residential property starts from €5,000, depending on size, location and scope.
+The full breakdown of what that fee covers is in the guide on the cost of a building survey in Greece.
+Technical due diligence for larger or more complex properties, including a ten-year CapEx projection, sits considerably higher.

 The cost of discovering a structural problem after purchase, an illegal extension that requires regularisation, a roof that needs replacement, or a utility connection that is not legally compliant, runs into multiples of that figure.
 In cases involving enforcement action on unauthorised constructions, the exposure can exceed the cost of the inspection by a factor of twenty or more.